department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 The benefits depend on the benefit program you use:

-**If you use the Montgomery GI Bill Active Duty (MGIB-AD) or the Reserve Educational Assistance Program (REAP)**, we'll pay you back for 60% of the approved fees.
+**If you use the Montgomery GI Bill Active Duty (MGIB-AD) or the Reserve Educational Assistance Program (REAP)**, we'll pay you back for 60% of the approved fees.<br />
 [Learn about MGIB-AD](/education/gi-bill/montgomery-active-duty/).<br />
 [Learn about REAP](/education/other-educational-assistance-programs/reap/).<br />
 [Get more information about payments](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).